Outdoor skills trainers

 Kate Juza (YOU-ZA) was born and raised in Rice Lake, Wis.
 She received her associate's degree from the University of Wisconsin Barron County and later went on to study mortuary science at Worsham College near Chicago.
 She has been working with the Wisconsin DNR as the recreational safety program assistant and natural resources educator in the northern region since 2012 and currently serves as a volunteer with Shell Lake Fire Department and director of marketing and outreach at her husband's architectural woodworking firm, DP Juza Woods and Fixtures.

 Kate is a seasoned musician and has performed with orchestras and organizations throughout the U.S. and Europe for nearly 25 years, but her true passions are weightlifting, nutrition coaching, hunting and most of all -- fishing.

-Within the next year, Kate's goal is to introduce new ideas, develop new relationships and help create a strong program within R3 that fulfills the vision of the team and Bureau of Law Enforcement.
+Within the next year, Kate's goal is to introduce new ideas, develop new relationships and help create a strong program within R3 that fulfills the vision of the team and Division of Public Safety and Resource Protection.